notrabe/notrabe/README.md

 Hi, I'm Evan!
 I'm a software engineer skilled with PERN, MERN and I'm learning Java.
 Here's a little more about me:

-- I'm a graduate of Lambda School's Full-Stack Seb program and I'm studying Programming at American Public University 🏫
+- I'm a graduate of Lambda School's Full-Stack Web program and I'm studying Programming at American Public University 🏫
 - I've been playing drums for 15 years and guitar for 9 years 🥁

 Connect with me here: